 Your medical records must demonstrate your physical limitations.
 Your functional impairments will be assessed to determine eligibility for disability benefits.
 This evidence is necessary to confirm that you are unable to work due to POTS

-Berke Law Firm, P.A. is a leading law firm for Social Security Disability law.
-Consult our knowledgeable and experienced disability lawyers.
+Consult experienced disability lawyers in Florida.
 We can file a new claim on your behalf, or assist you with appealing an application that has been denied.
 Our team has assisted hundreds of clients with complex disability claims.
-Book a free consultation and discuss your disability issues today.